lobradov/jekyll-now/_posts/2018-01-04-Home-Automation-Ecosystem.md

 For more serious usage, you can use long-term data to derive patterns and trends, which you can then use for your automation (for example, turn on heating 15 minutes before you would usually come home, and let system figure out when did you come home in the last 4 weeks).

-These systems are usually complex on their own, consisting of collector, database and graphing frontend, but that's topic for another article.
+These systems are usually complex on their own, consisting of collector, database and graphing frontend, but that's topic for another post.

 In some case, like Home-Assistant or OpenHAB, metric collection functionality is bundled together with automation logic, so you only need to add database backend to the picture.
 Popular choices include InfluxDB, Graphite, Prometheus, but can be as simple as plain-old RRD.